 LEGAL in baits and lures.
 The point of one hook is passed through the eye of the other hook.

 LEGAL as both hooks are firmly imbedded or securely attached to bait.
-Would not be legal if eyes of hooks were more than 18 inches (45.72 cm) apart.
+Would not be legal if eyes of hooks were more than 45.72 centimeters (18 inches) apart.